 Do your suppliers take Cyber Governance as seriously as you do?

 As the saying goes, ‘you are only as strong as your weakest link’, it doesn’t matter how well you secure your own networks and systems, you are still vulnerable to cyber threats through your third-party suppliers.
 The supply chain is an increasingly popular entry point for hackers targeting large corporations whose own networks are well secured.
+We have an extensive guide that covers supply chain security here.

 As such, the supply chain should be included in all the above elements of maintaining Cyber Security.
-Whilst the majority of boards (73%), in the 2018 Cyber Governance Health Check, recognise the cyber risks posed by supply chains at a first-tier level (third parties), suppliers at second tier level (fourth party) and beyond are flying under the radar.
-The report reveals that just over three quarters of 350 FTSE companies do not recognise the risk further down the supply chain.
+Whilst the majority of boards (73%), in the 2018 Cyber Governance Health Check, recognise the cyber risks posed by supply chains at a first-tier level (third parties), suppliers at second-tier level (fourth party) and beyond are flying under the radar.
+The report reveals that just over three-quarters of 350 FTSE companies do not recognise the risk further down the supply chain.

 The report reveals that just over three quarters of 350 FTSE companies do not recognise the risk further down the supply chain